2022

 Sussex Police Sussex Police and Crime Commissioner

-Concerns summary Police officers received inadequate mental health training and lacked understanding of support services.
+Concerns summary (AI summary) Police officers received inadequate mental health training and lacked understanding of support services.
 Additionally, an early intervention scheme had an age-based prioritisation that excluded vulnerable older adolescents, missing crucial support opportunities.

 Sylvia Gibson